njablonski/ExeniaCampaign/README.md

 The players who control the _**Paradise**_ and the _**Pursuit**_ will form the Rebel team, and the players who control the _**Gauntlet**_ and the _**Nemesis**_ will form the Imperial team.

-Once carriers have been chosen, each team should work together to assign starfighter wings to their carriers.
-There are four Rebel starfighter wings and four Imperial starfighter wings.
-Each carrier can host two starfighter wings, and the different wings have different available starfighter types.
-Once each team has assigned fighter wings to their carriers, you're ready to record your initial status and begin the first strategic turn.
+Once Carriers have been chosen, each team should work together to assign Starfighter Wings to their Carriers.
+There are four Rebel Starfighter Wings and four Imperial Starfighter Wings.
+Each Carrier can host two Starfighter Wings.
+Once each team has assigned Starfighter Wings to their Carriers, you're ready to record your initial status and begin the first strategic turn.

 ### Rebel Starfighter Wings